brightsparklabs/gradle-baseline/README.md

 To publish a new version:

 * Update `gradle/libs.versions.toml` ensuring `versionErrorproneCore` is set appropriately as per the notes in there.
 * Ensure `ERRORPRONE_CORE_VERSION` in `BaselinePlugin.groovy` references the same version.
+* If bumping Java, then ensure the right version is specified in `.github/` files.
 * Use `git flow` to merge it into `master`.
 * Push `master` and the CI server will publish via `./gradlew publishPlugins`.